luojun6/computer_systems/cmu_computer_systems.md

 So the obvious answer is while you should not have used `%rdx` for that purpose.
 And that's why we will come up with a set of conventions.

 - **Conventions**
-  - <span style="color:red">"Caller Saved"</span>
+  - <span style="color:DarkRed">"Caller Saved"</span>
     - Caller saves temporary values in its frame before the call
-  - <span style="color:red">"Callee Saved"</span>
+  - <span style="color:DarkRed">"Callee Saved"</span>
     - Callee saves temporary values in its frame before using
     - Callee restores them before returning to caller

 So in some terminology, when we are talking about one function calling another, it's useful to have used the following words, we'll call the calling function the `caller`, and the function that gets called the `callee`.

-Now there's basically two ways we can manage register it can be what's called <span style="color:red">"caller saved"</span>, which means if the caller really cares, if you really want to value that will be there when it returns when control returns back to it.
+Now there's basically two ways we can manage register it can be what's called <span style="color:DarkRed">"caller saved"</span>, which means if the caller really cares, if you really want to value that will be there when it returns when control returns back to it.
 Then it should store it away first, it shouldn't assume that the register will be.
 It should assume that the register might get altered by it.

-But there's another class we can deiine it called <span style="color:red">"callee save"</span>, which is sort of a contract between all the functions and it's built into the ABI. if a particular function wants to alter this register, what it needs to do is first store it away and it will do it by putting the value in the stack.
+But there's another class we can deiine it called <span style="color:DarkRed">"callee save"</span>, which is sort of a contract between all the functions and it's built into the ABI. if a particular function wants to alter this register, what it needs to do is first store it away and it will do it by putting the value in the stack.
 Then before we return from the procedure, we should restore it back to whatever it was before.

 ##### 5.3.3.6 x86-64 Linux Register Usage #1 - caller